wahl horse clipping supplies

 A foamy horse does not mean they’re overworked or overheated.
 It means the latherin protein in the sweat was rubbed, creating foam.

-• I love to start my day early so I can ride before the ultra hot weather hits.
+• I love to start my day early so I can ride before the ultra-hot weather hits.
 The early mornings tend to have cooler temperatures, and if you’re lucky, the bugs will still be asleep.
 Twilight or late evening is also a great time.
-Beat the heat by going early or late!
-High noon is asking for trouble.
+Riding in the middle of the day is asking for trouble.

 • Also, pay attention to the sun.
-Direct sunlight may be more stressful for your horse’s body temperature, but cloud cover can lead to high humidity levels.
+Direct sunlight may be more stressful for your horse’s body temperature, but cloud cover or rain can lead to high humidity levels.

 • Weather conditions can change rapidly, often accompanied by a lot of hot air, so pay attention to the forecasts.
-You may get lucky, and a storm will blow out some of the hot temperatures!
+The heat index on your fave weather app is one to watch.

 How long has your horse been in a hot climate?